Skip to main content

 Onboarding A setup flow that assumed prior technical knowledge Step-by-step guidance designed for someone connecting their first EV charger

 The app rating went from 2.6 to 4 stars.
-Charger-to-app connection reliability rose from 83% to 96%.
+Connection reliability rose from 83% to 96%.
 Delivery speed improved by 40% once the design system was established.
 These were the numbers that were easy to report.

 The harder outcome to quantify was the shift in how design operated at Wallbox.
-When the project started, design was treated as a service — something called in to make things look better at the end of a process.
-When it ended, design was embedded in every sprint, across every squad, with a shared system that made that embedding sustainable.
+At the start, design was a service, called in to make things look better at the end of a process.
+By the end, it was embedded in every sprint, across every squad, with a shared system that made that embedding sustainable.

 The ceremonies, the system, and the cross-squad rituals didn't disappear when the redesign shipped.
 They became the way the organisation worked.